Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida International Stats and Trends

-- This year, the Panthers have just two against the spread wins in six games as an underdog of 3 points or more.

-- Florida International's games this season have eclipsed the over/under four times in seven opportunities (57.1%).
+- Florida International's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

-- When Florida International puts up more than 30.0 points, it is 0-1 against the spread and 1-1 overall.
+- When Florida International records more than 30.0 points, it is 0-1 against the spread and 1-1 overall.

-- When Florida International piles up over 354.5 yards, the team is 1-3 against the spread and 1-4 overall.
+- In games that Florida International amasses more than 354.5 yards, the team is 1-3 against the spread and 1-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.